 Polyethylene was first synthesized by German chemist Hans von Pechmann, who prepared it by accident in 1898 while investigating a compound called diazomethane.
 Chemically, polyethylene is a polymer made up of repeating ethylene units.
 The molecular weight of polyethylene can vary from 198 to 150,000, depending on the length of the chain.

 Polyethylene is the most common plastic in the world.
 As of 2017, over 100 million tons of polyethylene resins are produced annually, accounting for 34% of the total plastics market.
 In addition to its use in cosmetics and personal care products, polyethylene is widely used in packaging materials and in medical devices such as prosthetics.

-The safety of polyethylene has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of polyethylene has been assessed by the Cosmetic Ingredient Review Expert Panel.
 The Panel noted the large molecular size of polyethylene polymers used in cosmetics and personal care products, which led them to believe that there would not be significant dermal absorption of polyethylene.
-A lack of significant dermal absorption would limit systemic exposure to polyethylene.
-In regards to impurities, the Panel considered the processes by which low density polyethylene is made from ethylene.
-In the United States, ethylene if 99.9% pure.
-Therefore, the concentration of impurities in any final polymer would be so low as to not raise toxicity issues.
-Moreover, safety tests of cosmetic grade polyethylene have consistently failed to identify any toxicity.
-Overall, the Panel concluded that polyethylene was safe for use in cosmetics and personal care products.
+A lack of dermal absorption would limit systemic or significant internal exposure to polyethylene.
+This means that polyethylene is unlikely to have any toxicity or sensitivity issues.